priyanshuarora595/Market-Trend-Analysis/README.md

 # Stock Prediction Model

 This repository contains a Jupyter Notebook for stock price trend analysis and prediction using Python.
 The notebook demonstrates data collection, preprocessing, visualization, and the application of machine learning models to predict stock prices.
+This model is trained on nifty 100 stocks.

 ## Features
 - Data loading and preprocessing